 *Nutrition information is a rough estimate calculated without optional ingredients.

 *In this recipe, tocos (rice bran solubles) largely replace dairy-free milk as it acts like a milk powder when blended with water.
 However, if using dairy-free milk in place of water, it (along with the coconut butter) can be omitted.
+Also, some readers have commented about potential arsenic risk with tocos, so use your own judgement and exercise caution if consuming daily (I’d say leave it out if you’re concerned).

 *If you don’t have all of the adaptogens listed, feel free to play around with what you have.
 This recipe’s fairly forgiving and versatile as long as you start with small quantities of the adaptogens and work your way up.
 Plus, additional sweetener and/or cacao can usually remedy a too-bitter drink.